CommonAccord/NVCA_2020_SPA/Form/Was-2022-11-05a-BaseConversion.md

 2.29.Ti=Export Control Laws

-2.29.0.sec=The Company has conducted all export transactions in accordance with applicable provisions of United States export control laws and regulations, including the Export Administration Regulations, the International Traffic in Arms Regulations, the regulations administered by the Office of Foreign Assets Control of the U.S. Treasury Department, and the export control laws and regulations of any other applicable jurisdiction.
-Without limiting the foregoing:

-2.29.1.sec=the Company has obtained all export licenses and other approvals, timely filed all required filings and has assigned the appropriate export classifications to all products, in each case as required for its exports of products, software and technologies from the United States and any other applicable jurisdiction;

-2.29.2.sec=the Company is in compliance with the terms of all applicable export licenses, classifications, filing requirements or other approvals;

-2.29.3.sec=there are no pending or[, to the knowledge of the Company,] threatened claims against the Company with respect to such exports, classifications, required filings or other approvals;

-2.29.4.sec=there are no pending investigations related to the Company’s exports; and

-2.29.5.sec=there are no actions, conditions, or circumstances pertaining to the Company’s export transactions that would reasonably be expected to give rise to any material future claims.
+2.29.sec=The Company has conducted all export transactions in accordance with applicable provisions of United States export control laws and regulations, including the Export Administration Regulations, the International Traffic in Arms Regulations, the regulations administered by the Office of Foreign Assets Control of the U.S. Treasury Department, and the export control laws and regulations of any other applicable jurisdiction.
+Without limiting the foregoing: (a) the Company has obtained all export licenses and other approvals, timely filed all required filings and has assigned the appropriate export classifications to all products, in each case as required for its exports of products, software and technologies from the United States and any other applicable jurisdiction; (b) the Company is in compliance with the terms of all applicable export licenses, classifications, filing requirements or other approvals; (c) there are no pending or[, to the knowledge of the Company,] threatened claims against the Company with respect to such exports, classifications, required filings or other approvals; (d) there are no pending investigations related to the Company’s exports; and (e) there are no actions, conditions, or circumstances pertaining to the Company’s export transactions that would reasonably be expected to give rise to any material future claims.

-2.29.=[G/Z/ol-a/s4]

 2.30.Ti=CFIUS Representations

-2.30.0.sec=The Company does not engage in

-2.30.1.sec=the design, fabrication, development, testing, production or manufacture of one (1) or more “critical technologies” within the meaning of the Defense Production Act of 1950, as amended, including all implementing regulations thereof (the “DPA”);

-2.29.2.sec=the ownership, operation, maintenance, supply, manufacture, or servicing of “covered investment critical infrastructure” within the meaning of the DPA (where such activities are covered by column 2 of Appendix A to 31 C.F.R.
-Part 800); or

-2.29.3.sec=the maintenance or collection, directly or indirectly, of “sensitive personal data” of U.S. citizens within the meaning of the DPA.

-2.29.00.sec=The Company has no current intention of engaging in such activities in the future.
+2.30.sec=The Company does not engage in (a) the design, fabrication, development, testing, production or manufacture of one (1) or more “critical technologies” within the meaning of the Defense Production Act of 1950, as amended, including all implementing regulations thereof (the “DPA”); (b) the ownership, operation, maintenance, supply, manufacture, or servicing of “covered investment critical infrastructure” within the meaning of the DPA (where such activities are covered by column 2 of Appendix A to 31 C.F.R.
+Part 800); or (c) the maintenance or collection, directly or indirectly, of “sensitive personal data” of U.S. citizens within the meaning of the DPA.
+The Company has no current intention of engaging in such activities in the future.

-2.29.=[G/Z/ol-a/s3]

 Optional: